BlancheK/BlancheK.github.io/movies-titles.md

 The presence of a protagonist name or of a specific place in a movie title could influence its success.
 A part-of-speech NLP analysis enables us to analyze the evolution of the presence of named entities over time.

-As only the `Person` and `Organization` proper nouns are well represented in title, only those types are kept for the analysis.
+As only the `Person` and `Organization` entities are well represented in title, only those types are kept for the analysis.

 {% include times-series-part-of-speech.html %}

 * From 1980, around 50% of the movie titles include an organization or a person proper noun, the values range between 40% and 60%.
-It means that one movie title out of 2 contains an organization or a person proper noun.
+It means that one movie title out of 2 contains an organization or a person entity.